 If a defendant fails to answer the complaint or file a motion to dismiss within the time limit set forth in the summons, the defendant is in default.
 When a defendant is in default, the plaintiff can ask the court clerk to make a note of that fact in the file, a procedure called entry of default.
-Entry of default is serious: it means that because the defendant has failed to appear, he or she will not be permitted to contest whether he or she is liable to the plaintiff.
+Entry of default is serious: it means that because the defendant has failed to appear, they will not be permitted to contest whether they are liable to the plaintiff.
 Instead, the only question in dispute is how much the plaintiff should receive in damages.
-The court will send the defendant a notice stating that default has been entered against him or her.
+The court will send the defendant a notice stating that default has been entered against them.

-If a defendant is in default, acts promptly, and has an adequate excuse, he or she may be able to convince the court to set aside or vacate (undo) the entry of default from the file.
+If a defendant is in default, acts promptly, and has an adequate excuse, they may be able to convince the court to set aside or vacate (undo) the entry of default from the file.
 Courts very much prefer that cases be decided on the merits, which often influences them to grant a motion to vacate entry of default.
-But in some cases, a court will decide that the defendants reasons aren't good enough and refuse to set aside or vacate the entry of default.
+But in some cases, a court will decide that the defendant's reasons aren't good enough and refuse to set aside or vacate the entry of default.

 Sua Sponte Dismissal

 The term "sua sponte" means "of one's accord" or "voluntarily."
 A sua sponte dismissal refers to a motion for dismissal issued by the court, but not requested by either party to the lawsuit.
-Generally, a judge will order a sua sponte dismissal if he or she determines that there are problems with a trial.
+Generally, a judge will order a sua sponte dismissal if they determine that there are problems with a trial.
 For instance, a judge may dismiss a case after realizing that the court lacks jurisdiction.

 Have a Lawyer Help Resolve Your Case Before Trial with Court Motions

 It doesn't matter how smart or educated you are -- the law can be very confusing for anyone, and a seasoned attorney will be able to help you make sense of your options.
-Injury lawyers are trained to look for opportunities to avoid trials or weaken the opposition's arguments through pretrial motions.
-Contact a local personal injury attorney today to get professional help with your case.
+Injury lawyers are trained to look for opportunities to avoid trials or weaken the opposition's arguments through pretrial motions, and it may be helpful to consult a local personal injury attorney to assist you.
+For other types of cases involving court motions, contact a litigation attorney today to get professional help with your case.